Pakistan Petroleum Limited (PPL): Gaining momentum – By JS Research

 JS Global Capital

-• The KSE-100 index posted a loss of 418 points to close at 174,054 level.
-Volumes stood at 957mn shares versus 851mn shares traded previously.
-The index is expected to test support at 173,564 (yesterday's low) where a fall below that will initiate a corrective trend with 172,395 and 170,641 in sight.
-However, any upside will face resistance within 175,000-175,240 range as a break above that will target 175,883, followed by 180,500.
-The MACD is moving up, while the RSI has shown weakness, signaling no clear trading view.
+• Range bound activity continued as KSE-100 closed the session at 188,380 level, up 178 points DoD.
+Volumes stood at 954mn shares versus 749mn shares traded previously.
+The current pattern suggests further consolidation ahead.
+Meanwhile, a fall below 188,180 (yesterday's low) will initiate a corrective trend with 187,044 and 184,579 as the downside targets.
+However, any upside will face resistance between 188,580 and 189,190 levels, followed by 191,033.
+The RSI has improved, while the MACD is heading down signaling no clear trading view.
 We recommend investors to stay cautious on the higher side and wait for dips.
-The support and resistance are at 173,335 and 175,003 levels, respectively.
+The support and resistance are at 187,978 and 188,983 levels, respectively.

 JS Global Capital